AryanBhagotra/COP26-Analysis/README.md

-# Pollution and Emissions: Analysing and visualising the efficacy of COP26 Through Data
+# Pollution and Emissions: Analysing & Visualising The Efficacy of COP26 Through Data
 ## _An outlook into our project, our journey and our dynamic Streamlit application extending our research & analysis to the whole world  🌎_
 ---
 <style>